ia-eknorr/git-ignition-lab/readme.md

 ## Purpose

 This is a _Getting Started_ tutorial intended for those who are new or newer to Git version control with Ignition.
 By the end of this tutorial, you should have a basic understanding of how to set up Git with Ignition and the workflow to start tracking your codebase with Git.
-This is written like a lab, so follow along on your own, use the [IA Ignition Version Control Guide](https://inductive-git.ia.local/eknorr/version-control), and ask [@eknorr](https://inductive-git.ia.local/eknorr) (or on [slack](eknorr@inductiveautomation.com)) for help.
+This is written like a lab, so follow along on your own and use the [Ignition Version Control Guide](https://github.com/ia-eknorr/ignition-version-control) or other internet resources as necessary.

 ## Before Getting Started